 How are non-governmental organisations, social movements and transnational networks working to combat climate change globally and locally?
 Maria Armoudian is joined by Astrid Carrapatoso to discuss this.
 Astrid has published studies on climate change policy implemented by both local, state, national and international governments.

 Astrid Carrapatoso is an Assistant Professor of Political Science at the University of Freiberg, Germany.
-Her publications include The Greening of Free Trade: Domestic Politics and Environmental Issues in New Zealand’s Free Trade Agreement Negotiations and Climate-Resilient Development: Participatory solutions from developing countries.
+She is an expert on climate change policy and her publications include The Greening of Free Trade: Domestic Politics and Environmental Issues in New Zealand’s Free Trade Agreement Negotiations.

 This interview was originally aired on the Scholars’ Circle.To access our archive of episodes and download this interview click here.